Anne Ripper – Director

 As the head of GETI Tasmania, Anne is our state representative to many groups and advises the Tasmanian Government on international education.
 She is a qualified teacher with years of experience in management, training and business.
 Tasmania’s fine food is close to her heart, having formerly managed TAFE Tasmania’s Drysdale Institute, delivering hospitality, tourism and cookery training, and having owned and operated three successful Tasmanian restaurants.

-James Burrows – Deputy Director
+James Burrows – Assistant Director

 Born in Tasmania, James is a strong advocate for the Tasmanian Government School system.
 Having attended Tasmanian Government High Schools (Rose Bay High School and Rosny College), James then continued his education in Tasmania, studying at the University of Tasmania.
 A very keen sailor, James enjoys spending as much time as possible sailing on Hobart’s River Derwent and around Tasmania’s East Coast.
 His favourite things in life are sailing, hockey, the Collingwood (AFL) Football Club, his dogs, and travelling to as many countries as possible.